qodesmith/typer/README-v2.5.2.md

 typer('body')
   .line('Typer.js is awesome!');

-// Same example with an HTML element and humanized speed. typer(document.body, {min: 20, max: 350}) .line('Humanizing the speed will look more, uh, human.');
+// Same example with an HTML element. typer(document.body)

-// Providing a DOM element and speed. const element = document.querySelector('#some-id');
-typer(element, 100)
-  .line('Using a DOM element as the 1st argument works!')
+  .line('Typer.js is awesome!');
 ```

 #### Type a single line, correct mispelling with back: